apache/airflow/UPDATING.md

 ### Adding Operators, Hooks and Sensors via Airflow Plugins is deprecated

-The ability to import Operators, Hooks and Senors via the plugin mechanism has been deprecated and will raise warnings in Airflow 1.10.13 and will be removed completely in Airflow 2.0.
+The ability to import Operators, Hooks and Sensors via the plugin mechanism has been deprecated and will raise warnings in Airflow 1.10.13 and will be removed completely in Airflow 2.0.

 Check http://airflow.apache.org/docs/1.10.13/howto/custom-operator.html to see how you can create and import